ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Experiments

 \subsection{Quantitative evaluation}

-We use five evaluation metrics which are Dice coefficient, Jaccard index, average Haussdorff distance, sensitivity and specificity to compare our method with others.
-For the sake of easy comparison, we evaluate all methods in 2D (sagittal plane) and 3D form for each dataset.
-Table \ref{tab:2DIBSR} - \ref{tab:2DOASIS} displays the average and standard deviations (SD) of the metrics for IBSR, LPBA and OASIS dataset on 2D plane respectively.
-Similarly, Table \ref{tab:3DIBSR} - \ref{tab:3DOASIS} shows the accuracy of the results executed on 3D structure.
-The results of different metrics from evaluated methods on three datasets are depicted by box plots in Figure from \ref{fig:IBSR_2d_Boxplot} to \ref{fig:OASIS_3d_Boxplot} respectively.
+Tables \ref{tab:2DIBSR}, \ref{tab:2DLPBA}, and \ref{tab:2DOASIS} display the average value and the standard deviation of all the evaluation metrics for IBSR, LPBA, and OASIS datasets on 2D plane respectively.
+Similarly, Tables \ref{tab:3DIBSR}, \ref{tab:3DLPBA}, and \ref{tab:3DOASIS} show the accuracy of segmented results on 3D structures.
+All results by different metrics with the list of evaluation methods on three datasets are depicted by box plots in Figures \ref{fig:IBSR_2d_Boxplot}-\ref{fig:OASIS_3d_Boxplot}.

-Because our approach is working with 2D scans, we formulated the result on 3D structure of other algorithms as 2D images sequences in sagittal plane for the reliable evaluating.
-Base on the result, all methods prone to getting higher scores on the LPBA dataset in which BSE has significant changes when working on this dataset such as the average of Dice coefficient of this method greatly increases about 9$\%$ (85$\%$ to 94.27$\%$) for the LPBA scans.
-BEAST has the highest mean of Specificity with small SD for three datasets although there is no big difference between six methods at this evaluation metric.
-Surpassing all other algorithms, ASM-CNN gets the best performance with the highest average of Dice overlap (with 0.55 - 1.63$\%$ higher than the second), Jaccard index (0.8 - 2.45 $\%$ higher) and AHD on three datasets and the best Sensitivity on LPBA and OASIS while ROBEX produces the highest on IBSR.
-Besides, BSE also achieve the same AHD score on LPBA like ASM-CNN but its SD is higher than us (0.32 compared with 0.19).
-Furthermore, ASM-CNN not only has outstanding mean of evaluation metric scores but also gets the smallest SD values in Dice coefficient, Jaccard index and Sensitivity which can show the consistency of our method.
+As the proposed approach works with 2D scans, we formulate the segmented results on 3D structures by other algorithms as sequences of 2D images in the sagittal plane for an appropriate evaluation.
+BEAST has the highest mean of Specificity with a small standard deviation for three datasets, although there is no significant difference between six methods at this evaluation metric.
+From the result tables, we see that ASMCNN achieves the best performance with the highest average of Dice overlap (with 0.57 - 1.63$\%$ more upper than the second one), Jaccard index (0.8 - 2.45 $\%$ higher), and AHD on three datasets.
+The proposed approach gets the best Sensitivity on both LPBA and OASIS datasets, while ROBEX produces the highest on the IBSR dataset.
+Besides, BSE also achieves the same AHD score on the LPBA dataset similar to ASMCNN, but its standard deviation is higher than us (0.32 in comparison with 0.19).
+It turns out that ASMCNN has an outstanding performance in all evaluation metrics and gets the smallest standard deviation in the Dice coefficient, Jaccard index, and Sensitivity.
+Consequently, the experimental results illustrate the consistency of our method.